Georgia To Inaugurate Disputed President Amid Political Crisis - UrduPoint

 The reported police brutality has drawn growing international condemnation, with Washington and several European countries imposing visa bans on Georgian Dream officials.

+"We strongly condemn Georgian Dream's actions under Ivanishvili's leadership, including its ongoing and violent repression of Georgian citizens, protestors, members of the media, human rights activists, and opposition figures," said US Secretary of State Antony Blinken.

+Oligarch Ivanishvili, Georgia's richest man, is widely regarded as the de facto leader of Georgia, despite holding no official position.

-Last week, the United States and Britain slapped sanctions on Georgia's interior minister and other senior officials over a clampdown on pro-Western demonstrators.
+Last week, the US and Britain slapped sanctions on Georgia's interior minister and other senior officials over a clampdown on pro-Western demonstrators.

 Constitutional law experts -- including one author of Georgia's constitution, Vakhtang Khmaladze -- have also said the new parliament, government and president-elect are "illegitimate."

-That is because a court ruling on Zurabishvili's bid to get parliamentary poll results annulled was still pending at the time.
+That is because a court ruling on Zurabishvili's bid to get parliamentary poll results annulled was still pending at the time the chamber convened.
 The court eventually ruled the case inadmissible.

 Tensions have ratcheted higher in Georgia since 2022, driven by the ruling Georgian Dream party's shift from its initially liberal, pro-Western agenda to what critics have denounced as an ultra-conservative pro-Russian tilt.